Tya Language Specification

 skips to the next iteration and discards the current iteration’s partial value.

-match selects one case block by comparing an expression to case patterns.
+match selects one case block by comparing an expression to case patterns and

 case _ is the wildcard case and is canonical only as the final case.